ssejjalll/Quiz-Game/README.md

 Quiz Game:
-Welcome to the Quiz Game!
+Welcome to the Quiz Game.
 This is a fun and simple command-line quiz game written in Python that lets you test your general knowledge.
 Whether you're a trivia master or just looking to learn something new, this game is for you!

 How to Play:
 1. Start the Game: When you run the game, you’ll be asked if you want to play.
 Just type `Y` for yes or `N` for no.